ShaunHan/acat/docs/ga.rst

     :undoc-members:
     :show-inheritance:

+.. automodule:: acat.ga.graph_comparators
+    :members:
+    :undoc-members:
+    :show-inheritance:

 **Example1**

 All the adsorbate operators and comparators can be easily used with other operators and comparators. ``AddAdsorbate``, ``RemoveAdsorbate``, ``MoveAdsorbate``, ``ReplaceAdsorbate``, ``ReplaceAdsorbateSpecies`` and ``AdsorbateCatalystCrossover`` operators can be used for both non-periodic nanoparticles and periodic surface slabs. ``CutSpliceCrossoverWithAdsorbates`` and ``SimpleCutSpliceCrossoverWithAdsorbates`` operators only work for nanoparticles, and the latter is recommended.
+To strictly sort out duplicate structures, consider using ``AdsorptionGraphComparator`` or ``WLGraphComparator``.
 To accelerate the GA, provide adsorsption sites and use indexing-preserved operators implemented in ACAT.

 As an example we will simultaneously optimize both the adsorbate overlayer pattern and the catalyst chemical ordering of a Ni110Pt37 icosahedral nanoalloy with adsorbate species of H, C, O, OH, CO, CH, CH2 and CH3 using the EMT calculator.